gojimmypi/RFID_Logger/README.md

 # Libraries needed:

+This section applied to both Visual Micro and the Arduino IDE as Visual Micro uses the same settings and library paths as the Arduino IDE.

 In the Arduino IDE, under `File` - `Prewferences`, enter a comma-delimited `Additional Boards Manager URL` such as these two for the ESP8266 and ESP32:

 ```